-Refer to Figure 3.1 and Figure 3.2 for relay rack floor mounting dimensions.
+Refer to Figure 1 and Figure 2 for relay rack floor mounting dimensions.

-Figure 3.1 Relay Rack Floor Mounting Dimensions - 23" (dimensions are in inches)
+Figure 1: Relay Rack Floor Mounting Dimensions - 23" (dimensions are in inches)

-Figure 3.2 Relay Rack Floor Mounting Dimensions - 19" (dimensions are in inches)
+Figure 2: Relay Rack Floor Mounting Dimensions - 19" (dimensions are in inches)

-3.3 Securing the Power/Distribution Shelf to a Relay Rack or Cabinet
+Securing the Power/Distribution Shelf to a Relay Rack or Cabinet

-The shelf is designed to mount in a standard 19" or 23" wide relay rack or cabinet frame having 1" or 1-3/4" multiple drillings for the 2U shelf and 1-3/4" multiple drillings for the 1U shelf.
-Refer to SAG582136600 for overall dimensions and a list of available relay racks.
+The shelf is designed to mount in a standard 19" or 23" wide relay rack or cabinet frame having 1" or 1-3/4" multiple drillings.
+Refer to SAG582136700 for overall dimensions and a list of available relay racks.